 The views are the author’s.

 Samyukt Kumar is a high school student from Stamford, Connecticut.
 Inspired by his experiences learning about foreign cultures and languages, he undertook an independent research project concerning the Syrian Civil War.
-When he is not reading about international politics and history, Samyukt enjoys playing golf and watching the New York Knicks.
+When he is not reading about international politics and history, Kumar enjoys playing golf and watching the New York Knicks.